delphix/dcs-for-azure-templates/dcsazure_adls_to_adls_prof_pl/README.md

 ### How It Works
 The profiling pipeline has a few stages:
 * Identify Nested Schemas
-  * Using a `Get Metadata` step, collect the items under the specified `P_DIRECTORY` directory
+  * Using a `Get Metadata` activity, collect the items under the specified `P_DIRECTORY` directory
   * For each item in that list, identify if the schema of the files in that child directory is expected to be homogeneous or heterogeneous.
 In the case where it's expected to be homogeneous, the child directory is added to an array-type variable, similarly for heterogeneous schemas.
 * Schema Discovery Using Azure Data Factory Metadata Discovery
-  * Using a `Get Metadata` step store details about the columns within each file, persisting the data into the `discovered_ruleset` table of the metadata store
+  * For each of the directories with heterogeneous schema, identify the schema for each file with one of the suffixes to scan, determine the structure of the file by calling the child `dcsazure_adls_to_adls_prof_file_pl` pipeline with the appropriate parameters.
+  * For each of the directories with a homogeneous schema, and for each of the prefixes/suffix combinations specified in the `P_MIXED_FILE_SCHEMA_DISAMBIGUATION` variable, determine the structure of the file by calling the child `dcsazure_adls_to_adls_prof_file_pl` pipeline with the appropriate parameters.
-* Select Discovered Tables
+* Select Discovered Tables - In this case, we consider the table to be items with the same schema.
-  * After the previous step, we query the database for all tables we found in the specified schema and perform profiling
+  * After the previous step, we query the database for all tables (file suffixes within each distinct path of the storage container) and perform profiling of the data in those files.
 * ForEach Discovered Table
   * Each table that we've discovered needs to be profiled, the process for that is as follows:
-    * Get the row count from the table
+    * Run the profile dataflow with the appropriate parameters.

-    * Get details for the table
+### Variables

+If you have configured your database using the metadata store scripts, these variables will not need editing.
+If you have customized your metadata store, then these variables may need editing.

+* `METADATA_SCHEMA` - This is the schema to be used for in the self-hosted AzureSQL database for storing metadata (default `dbo`).
-    * Check that the table is not empty and that the table can be read
+* `METADATA_RULESET_TABLE` - This is the table to be used for storing the discovered ruleset (default `discovered_ruleset`).
-      * If the table contains data and can be read, run the `dcsazure_Databricks_to_Databricks_prof_df` dataflow, which samples the data from the source, and calls the DCS for Azure service to profile the data
-      * If the table either does not contain data or cannot be read, run the `dcsazure_Databricks_to_Databricks_prof_empty_tables_df` which updates the row count accordingly
+* `COLUMNS_FROM_ADLS_FILE_STRUCTURE_PROCEDURE_NAME` - This is the stored procedure on the AzureSQL database that can accept, in part, the file structure from the `Get Metadata` ADF pipeline Activity.
+* `HETEROGENEOUS_SCHEMAS_TO_CHECK` - This variable is modified during execution of the pipeline, and serves as an accumulator for the list of directories with heterogeneous schemas.
+* `HETEROGENEOUS_SCHEMAS_TO_CHECK` - This variable is modified during execution of the pipeline, and serves as an accumulator for the list of directories with homogeneous schemas.

 ### Parameters